webdesignsbytom/fullstack-starter/README.md

 Connect code to server

 1. Create ssh key `ssh-keygen -t rsa`
+2. find .pub file
-2. copy key and add to github then use `git clone ssh..`
+3. copy key and add to github then use `git clone ssh..`

 ### Deploy react to gh-pages